AlgoGence/composebook/docs/getting-started/create-a-project.md

 ---
 id: create-a-project
 slug: /getting-started/create-a-project
-keywords: [create a android jetpack compose project]
+keywords: [create a android jetpack compose project, jetpack compose create a new project, jetpack compose how to create a project]
 ---

 # Create a project